Cornell Students Debate: Is Football Coach's "Big Sombrero" Tweet Cultural Appropriation? | The Cornell Review

 Other commentors were not buying into the tripe.

-“If I am having sushi tonight do I need to consult the SA [Student Assembly] for permission?” – Samrat Malhotra
+“If I am having sushi tonight do I need to consult the SA [Student Assembly] for permission?” – A Cornell Student

 “I really don’t see anything offensive about this at all.
 There’s no attempt at being mean or aggressive towards any other culture.
 They legitimately put a sombrero on, smiled for the camera, and that was it.
 I don’t see them defacing a sombrero, or burning it, nor do I see any comment against any culture whatsoever.” – Robert Yang